stersk/MASprinBootSkeleton/README.md

 Using hibernate and realized as REST backend (with Swagger for testing)

 - **spring-data**
-Using Spring-data and realized 2 profiles: first for using es REST-backend, and second with JSP-s.
+Using Spring-data and realized 2 profiles: first for using as REST-backend, and second with JSP-s.